vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 - Microsoft Defender Antivirus
 - [Microsoft Defender for Endpoint Plan 1](microsoft-defender-endpoint.md)
 - [Microsoft Defender for Endpoint Plan 2](microsoft-defender-endpoint.md)

-> [!TIP]
->- **[Defender for Endpoint Plan 1](/editor/MicrosoftDocs/defender-docs-pr/defender-endpoint%2Fnavigate-defender-endpoint-antivirus-exclusions.md/pr/1543/defender-endpoint-plan-1.md)** is available as a standalone plan, and is included in Microsoft 365 E3.
->- **[Defender for Endpoint Plan 2](/editor/MicrosoftDocs/defender-docs-pr/defender-endpoint%2Fnavigate-defender-endpoint-antivirus-exclusions.md/pr/1543/microsoft-defender-endpoint.md)** is available as a standalone plan, and is included in Microsoft 365 E5.
->- If you have Microsoft 365 E3 or E5, make sure to **[set up your Defender for Endpoint capabilities](/editor/MicrosoftDocs/defender-docs-pr/defender-endpoint%2Fnavigate-defender-endpoint-antivirus-exclusions.md/pr/1543/deployment-strategy.md)**.

 > [!NOTE]
 > The standalone versions of Defender for Endpoint Plan 1 and Plan 2 don't include server licenses.
 To onboard servers, you need another license, such as Microsoft Defender for Endpoint for Servers or [Microsoft Defender for Servers Plan 1 or 2](/azure/defender-for-cloud/defender-for-servers-introduction).
 To learn more, see [Defender for Endpoint onboarding Windows Server](onboard-windows-server.md).